ColourLaserPrinterWithDuplexPrint/BLENum/README.md

 # BLENum
 A Python project made to study Bluetooth devices using sockets.

+Please Note :
+        - While using this tool on Windows, you might be prompted to connect to the device you're scanning.
-Please be careful, some Bluetooth devices might break while being scanned.
+        - Please be careful, some Bluetooth devices might break while being scanned.